herrhelms/meteor-slack-invite/README.md

 # meteor-slack-invite

-Add people to your slack team by sending auto-invites
+Get people signed up into your slack team the meteor way.

 ### basic usage

-This package esposes a text input field {{>slackInviteEmail}} that your visitors can use to autosignup into a slack team of your choice.
-(You need to provide the teams autoToken)
+The package exposes a text input {{>slackInviteEmail}} where anyone can enter their email to autosignup into a slack team of your choice.

 ### setup